 Save Our Night Skies

-With generous support from the Community Foundation of Jackson Hole, the Teton Conservation District, 1% for the Tetons, the JH Travel and Tourism Board, Free Roaming Photography, the Teton Photography Group, the Jackson Hole Conservation Alliance, and many private donors we’re trying to help the Town of Jackson and Grand Teton National Park achieve Dark Sky Certification from the International Dark Sky Association.
-Why?
-Keep reading this page to discover all the answers and more.
+Many thanks to the generous support from the Community Foundation of Jackson Hole, the Teton Conservation District, 1% for the Tetons, the JH Travel and Tourism Board, Free Roaming Photography, New Thought Digital Agency, the Teton Photography Group, the Jackson Hole Conservation Alliance, and many private donors for making this all possible!

 Dark Night Skies are a part of the community character in Jackson (Comprehensive Plan Policy 1.3.d).
 Those of us who live in Jackson Hole are incredibly fortunate to be in a place where we can still see a spectacular number of stars from just a few miles outside of the Town of Jackson.
 As of 2016, only 20% of people in the US could see the arms of the Milky Way Galaxy from where they lived (Faichi et al. 2016).
-In downtown Jackson, that view is very close to being lost.
+In downtown Jackson, that view is very close to being lost entirely, but it’s not too late to bring it back!

 Several scientific studies have shown that lighting at night disrupts sleep patterns and hormone production.
 Some of those hormones have been proven to help mitigate cancerous growths.
 With properly shielded lighting–ideally using a warm color (reddish instead of blueish)–sleep is drastically improved and hormones such as melatonin are produced naturally, allowing for improved health.